rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 4.2.1)
+Glamarye Fast Effects for ReShade (version 4.3)
 ======================================

 (Previously know as Fast_FXAA_sharpen_DOF_and_AO)

-**New in 4.2.1** In response to feedback about the effect not being strong enough I have increased the maximum Fake GI strength and contrast.

-**New in 4.2:** Improved quality of Fake Global Illumination, and clearer settings for it.
-Tweaked defaults.
+**New in 4.3 ** More Fake GI tweaks.
+It should look better and not have any serious artefacts in difficult scenes.

 Author: Robert Jessop

 License: MIT

+Copyright 2021 Robert Jessop

 About